CBA Officers & Board of Managers 2019-2020

 Ms. Ahmad was elected to a two-year term on the Chicago Bar Association’s Board of Managers in 2011 and served as a member of the CBA’s Judicial Evaluation Committee (JEC) from 2005 to 2014 and 2016 to 2018.
 She has held several leadership positions on the CBA’s JEC including General Chair (2017 to 2018).

 Ms. Ahmad received her bachelor’s degree from Chatham College, her master’s degree from Bucknell University, and her J.D. from DePaul University.

-Secretary E. Lynn Grayson
+Second Vice President E. Lynn Grayson

 Recognized as one of the nation’s leading environmental lawyers, E. Lynn Grayson is a partner in the environmental law firm of Nijman Franzetti LLP.
 She is the immediate past chair of the Environmental and Workplace Health & Safety law practice at Jenner & Block LLP, where she served as lead environmental counsel in U.S. and international transactions and counseled corporate leadership on the management of material environmental risks and liabilities.